 My first glance at a map of the Melbourne CBD was a little overwhelming.
-There is quite a lot of ground to cover in order to see the many sights.
-However, when we hit the pavement, we found Melbourne to be a very walkable city…as long as we were in comfortable shoes.
+There is quite a lot of ground to cover in order to see the many Melbourne sights.
+However, when we hit the pavement, we found Melbourne to be a very walkable city.
 With just a few hours, an ambitious person could easily complete this self-guided walking tour of Melbourne; with added detours and stops, it can be done in a day.

 The historic market has been in operation since 1878 and is now spread over two city blocks, so allow some time, grab a coffee to go and peruse the stalls.
 Besides the fresh produce market, there is an indoor deli, outdoor general merchandise market and several permanent stores around the perimeter.

 Pro Tip: Find out more about visiting the QVM in our blog post: Queen Victoria Market: Day, Night and Weekend.